Heinrich von Morungen

-Heinrich von Morungen or Henry of Morungen (died c.
-1220 or 1222) was a German Minnesinger.
+Heinrich von Morungen (died 1222) was a Minnesinger, whose 35 surviving Middle High German songs are dated on both literary and biographical grounds to around the period 1190–1200.
+Alongside Walter von der Vogelweide and Reinmar, he is regarded as one of the most important Minnesänger: he was "the most colourful, passionate, tender and musical of the Minnesänger" and his work "marks a new and brilliantly effective stage in the development of the German lyric."

 Life

-Morungen's lyrics can reliably be dated on both literary and biographical grounds to around the period 1190–1200.

-He is probably identical with the Hendricus de Morungen who is mentioned in two charters of Dietrich I, Margrave of Meissen.
-This Hendricus presumably originated from the castle of Morungen near Sangerhausen in Thuringia, a location consistent with the language of the songs.
+Morungen is identified with the Hendricus de Morungen who is mentioned in two charters of Dietrich I, Margrave of Meissen.
+This Hendricus presumably originated from the castle of Morungen near Sangerhausen in Saxony-Anhalt, a location consistent with the language of the songs.
 As a "retired knight" (miles emeritus) he received from his patron Dietrich, also a patron of Walter von der Vogelweide, a pension for his "high personal merits" (alta suae vitae merita).
 In 1213 he transferred this to the monastery of St Thomas in Leipzig, which he entered himself in 1217.
 According to a 16th century source based on the records of the monastery, he died there in 1222.
 The same source reports a certainly apocryphal story of a visit to India.

 In the Late Middle Ages, there was extant a ballad of Der edele Möringer ("The Noble Moringer"), which transferred to Heinrich von Morungen the stock theme of the return of a husband believed lost.

 Works

-There survive 35 Minnelieder by Heinrich, with 115 verses, of which only 104 are to be found in the great collection of the Codex Manesse.
-No melodies have survived.